kasrababaei/swift-notes/concurrency.md

 - None, aka non-isolated.
 - Static: actor types, global actors (like `@MainActor`), and isolated parameters
 - Specific actor value, i.e., They can be isolated to a specific parameter or captured value.
-- Dynamic: It can happen that the type system alone does not or cannot describe the isolation actually used
+- Dynamic: It can happen that the type system alone does not or cannot describe the isolation actually used.
+This comes up regularly with systems built before concurrency was a thing.

 If something has isolation that you don’t want, you can opt-out with the `nonisolated` keyword.
 This also can make a lot of sense for static constants that are immutable and safe to access from other threads.